Data Center Solutions for thriving businesses

-Expanding data volumes pose many design challenges on the data center infrastructure.
-The need for higher bandwidth and storage capacity prompts rethinking of the electrical and optical design, as well as the system-level hardware and software design.
+Expanding data volumes pose many design challenges to the data center infrastructure.
+The need for higher bandwidth and storage capacity prompts a rethinking of the electrical and optical design, as well as the system-level hardware and software design.

 Furthermore, the ever-changing requirements for the virtualized server and storage fabrics present additional challenges on the network interfaces and storage adapters.